syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

     }

 }
+{% endhighlight %}

-##### How to bind Column properties from ViewModel
+#### How to bind Column properties from ViewModel

-1. Create New Project in Visual Studio.
+1.Create New Project in Visual Studio.
-2. Create ItemsSouce as mentioned in GettingStarted and populate items.
+2.Create ItemsSouce as mentioned in GettingStarted and populate items.
-3. In your View model, you can have property that you want bind to column.
+3.In your View model, you can have property that you want bind to column.

+{% highlight C# %}

 [C#]